-Anyway, I’m in the middle of three projects and decorating the house for Christmas, so I thought I’d share something I completed a while ago and never shared, my IKEA Rast hack.
+I’m in the middle of three projects right now, so I thought I’d share something I completed a while ago and never shared, my IKEA Rast hack.
 Well…I kinda shared it because it was in the photos from my Fall Home Tour, but I didn’t share the details.

 It’s my outdoor storage cabinet that I made from the IKEA Rast.
 I bought it when we lived in Chicago but never got around to putting it together.
 When we moved into this house, I needed something on the front porch to store odds and ends and I thought that the Rast would be the perfect solution.

 To start this super simple project, I assembled the chest following the instructions.
 Then I painted it with Rustoleum spray paint in Gloss White, applying several coats and sanding in between each one.

 Since it was going to live outside I didn’t want it sitting on the ground where it could get wet, so I added 4 wheels that I picked up at Home Depot (*affiliate link).
 There wasn’t any room to attach the back wheels so I attached a piece of wood to back so I could install them.

 The new wheels also allow me to easily move it to sweep the porch.

 The Rast came with 6 wooden knobs but I wanted a different look, and I didn’t want to spend any money, so I used some jute rope that I had on hand.
 I did have to drill bigger holes in the drawers where the jute had to go in, but it was a quick and easy process.

 A couple of knots and I had new knobs…for free!

 The only thing left for me to do was to fill the drawers.
 I store my garden tools, some candles and apparently…a sanding block.

 It’s nice to have something on the porch that I can decorate.
 My lantern and a potted plant are fun additions.